Skip to content

 Warranty

-• The warranty does not cover minor corrosion spots at the weld joins: under table tops, bases and seat frames.
-These do not affect the structural integrity of the product and are a natural outcome of the material used (mild steel).
+• Corrosion spots at the weld joins (which do not affect the structural integrity of the product and are a natural outcome of the material used).

-• The warranty does not cover the corrosion of steel furniture and parts, including stainless steel, as a result of direct use in harsh seafront locations or in a confined, chlorinated environment.
+• Corrosion of steel furniture and parts as a result of hard seafront or chlorinated environments.

-• The warranty does not apply to any variances in colour, shade or gloss level of finishes, stone tops and timbers.
+• Any variations in colour, shade or gloss levels of finishes including stone tops and timbers.

-• The warranty does not cover transportation costs for replacement parts and products or labour costs for repair.
-These costs may be charged at our discretion.
+• Transportation costs for replacement parts/products, or labour costs for repair (these are charged at our discretion)

 The above Tait warranty terms are accepted by the customer and end-user upon order and supply.